What is compression?

 How is Gzip used by the CDN?

-Modern browsers are cable of fetching files in a compressed format and uncompressing them on the fly, which reduces the amount of data the end user must fetch from the server when loading a web page.
+Modern browsers are capable of fetching files in a compressed format and uncompressing them on the fly, which reduces the amount of data the end user must fetch from the server when loading a web page.
 This can lead to significant performance gains in site load time.

 The Stackpath CDN is capable of fetching uncompressed assets from the origin, compressing them in cache, and serving them in compressed gzip format to browsers that advertise they are capable of handling compressed assets.
-By default, the StackPath CDN uses gzip compression level 1, but this can be adjusted in the control portal to any level from 1 through 6.

 Once compression has been enabled on a site, all assets matching the policy will be compressed in cache after they are ingested again from the origin.